ErikEkstedt/SpeechCorpus/switchboard/README.md

     - default: `.sph - 8bit - 8kHz -> .wav, 16bit, 16kHz`
     - savepath: `data/audio`
     - NOTE! the upsampled wav files tak up ~56Gb

+## Annotations

+#### Penn Treebank Transcriptions (11/26/02)

+"Download the Penn Treebank Transcriptions: This release contains a few bug fixes in the 10/19/02 release, reflecting changes described above in the word alignments and segmentations.
+This Penn Treebank release contains an alignment of the ISIP hand-aligned word transcriptions to the Penn Treebank word transcriptions for all **1126** SWB conversations that are included in the Treebank.
+For the words which are in agreement between the two transcriptions, time marks are given.
+For words that do not agree, we estimate the times for the Treebank transcriptions using the ISIP transcriptions.
+The transcriptions also include all instances of silence, laughter and noise." - website